Future Students

 Missing Documents?

 • Texas State's Early Admission Program offers local high school juniors and seniors the opportunity to take college-level courses while still in high school.
 The program is designed for high ability students who meet or exceed the university's freshman assured admission requirements.
 A letter of recommendation from a high school counselor or principal is also required.
 All usual freshman priority dates apply.
-Before applying, students are encouraged to contact Anni Judkins, Senior Assistant Director, for more information and guidance.
+Before applying, students are encouraged to contact Anni Judkins, Associate Director, for more information and guidance.

 Students admitted under this option are considered non-degree seeking and are not eligible for financial aid.
 After high school graduation, those students wishing to continue at Texas State in degree-seeking status must reapply and submit their final high school transcript.